TuumPHP/byof/README.md

 Build Your Own Framework
 ====================

-Write a wish, first.
+1. Write a wish, first.

-Then, I develop a framework.
+2. develop a framework.

-Then, rewrite the wish (continue).
+3. Then, rewrite the wish, and continue...

 Overall Design
 ----------------